-A series of anti-LGBTQ+ bills targeted at schools, public access, pronoun usages and gender affirming care were passed in the last year (2023,2024).
+A series of anti-LGBTQ+ bills targeted at schools, public access, pronoun usages and gender affirming care were passed in the last two years (2023,2024).
+In the first day of committee meetings for the 2025 legislative session, House Joint Memorial 1 was introduced, which calls on the U.S. Supreme Court to reconsider the historic Obergefell decision and "restore" the previous definition of marriage to be between one man and one woman.